Nelson-Jnrnd/API_L4/README.md

 To allow correct displaying of non ASCII parameters in the "subject" header, the client uses an appropriate encoding as specified in RFC 2047.
 To allow correct displaying of non ASCII parameters in the message body, it encodes them with UTF-8 and uses an appropriate message header as specified in RFC 2045.

-Each time the client sends a commend, it checks that the server replies as expected.
+Each time the client sends a command, it checks that the server replies as expected.
 If an unexpected reply is received from the server, the client simply throws an exception.

 ### ServerReplyCodeScanner